 - Remote Maintenance: AR and VR tools enable remote inspections, reducing downtime and improving operational efficiency.

-These advancements are particularly valuable in maintaining high-quality standards while managing costs effectively.
+These advancements are particularly valuable in maintaining high-quality standards while effectively managing costs.
+Explore more details about MedTech production in our recent blog: MedTech manufacturing | IP and R&D Evalueserve.

 - Packaging